 Making rajma masala

-- Add salt and stir the whole curry mixture.
+- Add salt as required and stir the whole curry mixture.

 - On a low heat to medium-low heat simmer without a lid for 10 to 12 minutes or more time until the curry thickens slightly.
 It should not be watery.